jupytercon/2020-OpenSourceCommunities/CONTRIBUTING.md

 Get in touch with the developers and maintainers of this project by dropping an email to express your interest to get involved.
-(Malvika Sharan (email: malvikasharan@gmail.com), and/or  Gabriela de Quieroz (email: contactkroz@gmail.com).
+(Malvika Sharan (email: malvikasharan@gmail.com), and/or  Gabriela de Queiroz (email: contactkroz@gmail.com).

 ⏳ I've read/used the resources and now I have 5 minutes - tell me what I can do